 If a party other than your employer or a co-worker is to blame for your accident and injury, then you may pursue a personal injury case against the third party.
 Certain elements must be present in order to successfully win this type of case, such as duty, liability, and causation.
 However, if you’re able to satisfy all of the elements, your personal injury settlement may be far greater than what you recover from workers’ compensation benefits.

 If you’re unsure of the best way to pursue your case, we encourage you to call our office for a free consultation.
-Bader Law Firm, LLC can review the circumstances around your workplace accident and determine which types of actions would be most beneficial.
+Bader Scott Injury Lawyers can review the circumstances around your workplace accident and determine which types of actions would be most beneficial.
 Should a personal injury case be in order, we will help you take the steps necessary.
 Often we represent individuals who file both a workers’ compensation claim and a third-party personal injury claim.